Road Trip with the Olympus OM-D E-M5

-I found in very strong back lit conditions at about f8 the ZD 12mm showed some purple chromatic aberration.
-However it was a very quickly and perfectly cleaned up in Adobe Lightroom 4.
+I found in very strong backlit conditions at about f8 the ZD 12mm showed some purple chromatic aberration.
+However, it was a very quickly and perfectly cleaned up in Adobe Lightroom 4.

 A minor note on the ZD45mm lens.
 There is a lens ring that sits at the end of the barrel which covers the bayonet mount for the lens shade.
 This piece came off once and fell to the ground.
 It could have easily been lost.
 When changing lenses it is easily loosened.
-I’m contemplating just taking it off all together so it doesn’t do a Houdini.
-I hope that Olympus, in future renditions of this lens produce a better “locking” mechanism so that the ring doesn’t just fall off and disappear.
+I’m contemplating just taking it off altogether so it doesn’t do a Houdini.
+I hope that Olympus, in future renditions of this lens produces a better “locking” mechanism so that the ring doesn’t just fall off and disappear.

 The Super Control Panel

 That said the camera is extremely responsive and easy to use one you understand the operational nomenclature.
-For instance the Super Control Panel is not easy to access at first.
+For instance, the Super Control Panel is not easy to access at first.
 But this will definitely help you understand it better.

-The Problem: The one thing I’ve noticed, several times, is that it is very, very, easy, when in the Super Control Panel, to accidentally click on say ISO and tweak it up to ISO 20,000 without even knowing it.
+The Problem: The one thing I’ve noticed, several times, is that it is very, very, easy when in the Super Control Panel, to accidentally click on say ISO and tweak it up to ISO 20,000 without even knowing it.
 Or accidentally invoke the Face Recognition feature while flipping through the myriad of camera settings.
 Which I’ve done both of.
-The Fix: It would be nice to have a locking item on the menu which allows the Super Control Panel to lock so that a shooter’s camera set up modes can not be accidentally changed.
-Furthermore it would also be great to be able to download all your camera settings onto an SD card should you have to reset the camera.
+The Fix: It would be nice to have a locking item on the menu which allows the Super Control Panel to lock so that a shooter’s camera set up modes cannot be accidentally changed.
+Furthermore, it would also be great to be able to download all your camera settings onto an SD card should you have to reset the camera.